Skip to content

 For example, you can print the list the MCP tools as follows:

-(mc/list-tools the-client (fn [tools]
+(.then (fn [tools]

-(println "Tools" tools)))
+(println "Tools" tools))))

 4. Disconnect the client